peacock feather

-It’s interesting to note that the first two chapters of Genesis (the beginning of creation) at the beginning of the Bible open with creativity themes.
+It’s interesting to note that the first two chapters of Genesis (the beginning of creation) at the beginning of the Bible open with themes of creativity.
 God’s inspiration and creativity resulted in the creation of our world and us.
 God was the first Creator; His creativity was born out of love for us and this world.

 God Has Knitted the Earth with the Healing Power of His Love

-Since God created us and the rest of creation out of love, it’s apparent that human creativity – the desire to create beautiful things – stems from our own loving connections with His creation.
+Since God created us and the rest of creation out of love, human creativity—the desire to create beautiful things—stems from our own loving connections with His creation.
 Since the first and purest form of creativity began with God, our relationship with Him imbues us with His love and creativity.

-For me, taking walks in the wilderness or other natural places with the blues, greens and yellows of the plants, water and clear skies heal and restore my spirit.
-Such moments can also lead to expressive art, poetry, literary compositions, photographs, music, and so on… wonderfully creative and restorative occasions.
+For me, taking walks in the wilderness or other natural places with the blues, greens, and yellows of the plants, water, and clear skies heals and restores my spirit.
+Such moments can also lead to expressive art, poetry, literary compositions, photographs, music, and so on—wonderfully creative and restorative occasions.

 Yet, although we are capable of ethically pure creativity, some fall into a self-centered mentality with little regard for our neighbor or God’s other creations – as long as a profit is made.
 If we allow them to abuse the natural wonders and beauty around us, we may one day lose them; and with them go the healing and restorative places and creativity that so many of us crave.